Russian sabotage operations in Europe

-A series of covert attacks on European infrastructure and targets have taken place since the late 2010s, intensifying after 2022.
-Western governments and intelligence agencies allege that Russian military or intelligence services systematically organised acts of sabotage across Europe – including arson, assassination plans, attempted railway damage, vandalism and electronic interference such as GPS jamming – as part of a hybrid war aimed at destabilizing countries that support Ukraine during the Russia–Ukraine war.
-European officials report that the number of suspected Russian sabotage incidents surged in 2023–2024, targeting critical infrastructure including gas pipelines and communication cables).
+Western governments and intelligence agencies allege that Russian military or intelligence services organised acts of sabotage in Europe – including arson, assassination plans, railway damage, vandalism and electronic interference such as GPS jamming – as part of a hybrid war aimed at destabilizing countries that support Ukraine during the Russia–Ukraine war.
+European officials report that the number of suspected Russian sabotage incidents surged in 2023–2024, against infrastructure including gas pipelines and communication cables.
 Officials say the sabotage campaign is largely coordinated by Russian intelligence (GRU) and executed by covert operatives or locally recruited perpetrators, with Russian authorities denying responsibility.
 The Russian government denied conducting sabotage in Europe and blamed other actors for the incidents.
 In 2025, NATO described the level of sabotage threats as "record high" and stated that it viewed the Russian campaign of subversion as a serious security challenge to Europe.

 Background

 Russia has a history of covert operations and sabotage in Europe dating back to the Cold War, and its military doctrine has long emphasized targeting enemy infrastructure.
 In the 2010s, Russian operatives were implicated in isolated sabotage incidents, such as the 2014 Vrbětice ammunition depot explosions in the Czech Republic, which killed two people and were later attributed to agents of Russia's GRU (Unit 29155).
 According to Czech investigators, the GRU operatives (using the same cover identities later linked to the Skripal poisoning) coordinated the depot explosions, allegedly to disrupt arms supplies destined for Ukraine during the 2014 war in Donbas.
 The explosions led to a diplomatic rift, including mass expulsions of Russian diplomats from Prague and Moscow.
 After Russia's February 2022 full-scale invasion of Ukraine in February 2022, European governments began reporting a sharp increase in suspicious fires, infrastructure damage and other attacks, which they viewed as hybrid warfare.
 Many of these incidents were initially unexplained or treated as accidents, but came to be seen as possible acts of Russian sabotage as patterns emerged.
 By 2023, NATO and EU officials stated that Russia was waging a coordinated campaign of subversion and sabotage below the threshold of overt warfare, targeting Europe's critical infrastructure and civilian morale.
 The International Institute for Strategic Studies documented over 50 sabotage events in Europe from 2022 to mid-2025 that were likely linked to Russia.
 According to European security services, the sabotage campaign was deliberately done with low casualties and kept at a moderate level of destruction to reduce the risk of provoking a direct military response from NATO.